Adapting your home: The bathroom

 Equipment to raise the height of an existing toilet

 Most models of raised toilet seats clamp on to the rim of the toilet bowl and the original seat remains in place, stuck in the 'up' position.
 Some models replace the original seat.
 When using a raised toilet seat, it is important to check that it is fastened securely and does not move.
 If you are raising the only toilet in the house, then consider other users, including children, who may struggle to use the raised toilet safely.
 Other users of your toilet may need to, or prefer to, remove a raised toilet seat when using the toilet.
 Consider whether they will be able to remove it and replace it ready for your use.
-If they remove it, they must know how to refit it correctly (Pain, McLellan, and Gore, 2003).
+If they remove it, they must know how to refit it correctly.

 Raised toilet seats with frames and toilet seats with armrests provide handholds that you may wish to use if you feel unsteady or unsupported when sat on a toilet.
-These should not be considered if you have a one sided weakness unless it can be fixed to the floor.
+These should not be considered if you have a one-sided weakness unless it can be fixed to the floor.
 Always check that the weight capacity of any toilet equipment you use exceeds your weight.

 Flush controls

 Flush controls such as levers, which are wider and flat, can make them easier to push with the palm of your hand or elbow.
-Alternatively no-touch infra-red flush controls can be activated with the wave of a hand.
+Alternatively, no-touch infra-red flush controls can be activated with the wave of a hand.
 These can sometimes be located to the side of the toilet or on the floor to meet the needs of the user.

 Wash/dry toilets and seats

 Difficulties with upper limb movement, balance, dexterity, cognitive function and a user’s weight can all affect the ability to manually clean themselves after using the toilet.
 Wash/dry toilets and seats provide automatic flushing, warm water washing and warm air drying after using the toilet.
-It is usually operated with a hand control which can be held by the user or carer, or mounted onto a wall.
+It is usually operated with a hand control which can be held by the user or carer or mounted onto a wall.
 Some suppliers provide touch sensitive switches which can be operated with a fist, elbow or under the armpit if dexterity is an issue.
 It is important to note that a wash/dry toilet can be used as a standard flushing toilet without using the wash/dry feature.

 The provision of a wash/dry toilet can remove the need for a carer's assistance, helping to promote independence and dignity in toileting for the user.